infiniticio/docs.infinitic.io/src/pages/docs/playbook/dynamic.md

    * Replace variables like `${ .patient.fullName }` with actual values from the input data
    * Validate that all required variables are present

-This approach enables the creation of a flexible system, allowing for the definition of new workflow patterns within the DSL by extending the interpreter code.
-Additionally, it allows the execution of multiple workflow definitions using the same interpreter.
+This approach allows the execution of multiple workflow definitions using the same interpreter.
+Additionally, it's a flexible system allowing for the definition of new workflow patterns within the DSL by extending the interpreter code.